aws-samples/amazon-omics-tutorials/generative-ai/README.md

 At this point you are ready to start exploring what Q Developer CLI can do for you.
 The exact set of steps you take is going to depend a lot on what you ask Q to do and how it responds.
 Generative AI is non-deterministic and the actions Q takes will depend on what you ask it to do and the context of your session so far.
 At times Q will ask you for permission to perform actions.
 You should review these before accepting (`y`).
 For your first few interactions it is better to not let it run automatically in trusted mode (`t`) so you can get a good feel for what the tool is doing.

 These are some suggestions of things you can ask it to do but feel free to diverge and explore:
 1. *"Create a WDL 1.1 workflow file as `main.wdl` that will run on HealthOmics.
 The workflow will take a reference genome as an input and pairs of fastq files.
 It will index the reference genome using BWA and then map each pair of fastq files to the reference.
-Finally to a single BAM file and output this file and it's bai index."*
+Finally merge each mapped BAM to a single BAM file and output this file and it's bai index."*
 2. *"Package the workflow and create it in HealthOmics"*
 3. *"Update the inputs.json file to use real files from my S3 bucket `my-bucket-with-genome-data`"* (You can give it a more specific location or you can let it explore)
 4. *"Find suitable containers in my ECR respositories and update inputs.json to use these"*